EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

     agents.
 A basic distinction is between *new* and *retrofit* agents: the former asked to respond to an increase of commodity demand investing in new assets; the latter asked to invest in new asset to balance the decommissined assets.

-    There is currently only one option, "new_and_retro", meaning the assets owned by each *new* agent are then passed to the corresponding *retrofit* agent.
-A *new* agent is associated to a corresponding *retro* agent which shares the same name.
+    There are currently two options:

+    - :py:func:`~muse.demand_share.new_and_retro`: the demand is split into a retrofit demand corresponding to demand that used to be serviced by decommisioned assets, and the *new* demand.
+    - :py:func:`~muse.demand_share.market_demand`: simply the consumption for the forecast year.

 interactions
    Defines interactions between agents.
 These interactions take place right before new